ngriffiths21/measles-dashboard/src/index.md

 Unfortunately, we are already at a point where this view is inadequate for most local leaders, even if it remains very appropriate for a more general public audience.
 Local leaders should *not* think of Measles as a routine infectious disease.
 If they do, they will almost certainly underestimate the impacts of even a single incident case, leading to an ineffective response and potentially missing opportunities to prevent a small number of severe illnesses and deaths.

-## Measles is unusually contagious, and the vaccine is unusually effective
+## Measles is different from other diseases

+### Unusually contagious, unusually preventable

 The CDC Pink Book notes that people born before 1957 can be assumed immune to Measles.
 This is because they *almost certainly got it as a child*.[^5]